famous-battles-and-conflicts

 Navigating the Papal-Imperial Conflict

-Hermann's ability to hold the Order together during this period of intense political strain is a credit to his leadership.
-The Pope demanded that the Order break with Frederick; the Emperor demanded its loyalty.
+Hermann's greatest challenge was maintaining the Order's neutrality as the conflict between Frederick II and Pope Gregory IX escalated into open warfare.
+The Pope demanded that the Order break with the emperor; the emperor demanded its loyalty.
 Hermann walked a fine line, making promises to both sides while never committing the Order's full weight to either faction.
 He was the consummate political survivor, keeping his eyes focused on the long-term goal of building a secure state in the Baltic.
+His ability to hold the Order together during this period of intense political strain is a credit to his leadership.
+He avoided entanglement in the wars in Italy, ensuring that the Order's resources remained committed to the crusade in Prussia.

 Legacy and the Architect of the Ordensstaat

 Hermann von Salza died on March 20, 1239, in Salerno, Italy, far from the Baltic frontier he had done so much to shape.
-He did not live to see the total conquest of Prussia, which was completed under his successors, or the full flowering of the Ordensstaat (the Teutonic Order's state).
+He did not live to see the total conquest of Prussia, which was completed under his successors, or the full flowering of the Ordensstaat.
 But his political and legal framework made that state possible.
+The Teutonic Order he left behind was financially sound, politically independent, legally untouchable, and militarily formidable.
+It was the most efficiently governed state in Northern Europe, a model of medieval bureaucracy and economic management.

+His legacy is complex.
+He was a devout servant of the Church who spent his life expanding Christendom, yet he was also a master of realpolitik who used everyone around him to advance his Order.
+He was a builder of institutions rather than a conqueror of men.
 Historians often view Hermann as the most capable Grand Master the Teutonic Order ever produced.
 His diplomatic skill was the essential ingredient that allowed a small hospital order to become a major European power.
 While the later history of the Order includes episodes of decline and corruption, its golden age was built directly on the foundations laid by Hermann von Salza.
 His life stands as a powerful reminder that in the brutal world of the Baltic Crusades, the pen was often mightier than the sword.